Please phone (08) 8362 4144 if you wish to make an appointment.

 Walk-in Flu and Whooping Cough Clinic

-If you are just after a flu or whooping cough shot and are not travelling, you do not need to make an appointment - just walk in when the sign is out and we will fit you in.
+If you are just after a flu or whooping cough vaccine and are NOT travelling, you do not need to make an appointment - just walk in when our clinic sign is out and we will fit you in.
 It usually takes just a few minutes.

 When to book: